How did John Ellerman become the richest man in Britain?

-Ellerman paid great attention to the smaller details of a large business.
-He was remarkable for his kindness in offering business advice towards those who sought it.
-He retained the most highly skilled managers from the lines he acquired, and respected the decisions that they took when he was unavailable.
+Ellerman paid great attention to the smaller details of business.
+He was remarkable for his kindness in offering advice towards those who sought it.
+He retained the most highly-skilled managers from the businesses he acquired, and respected the decisions that they made when he was absent.

 Ellerman acquired the Bucknall line, which had 28 vessels and a large freight trade with South and East Africa, in 1908.
 Following the purchase Ellerman controlled 108 vessels with a combined tonnage of over 420,000.

-During the First World War, Ellerman rendered valuable assistance to the Ministry of Shipping.
+Ellerman rendered valuable assistance to the Ministry of Shipping during the First World War.
 He also equipped and maintained the Ellerman Hospital at St John’s Lodge, Regent’s Park, London.